Welcome to Lower School

 Fifth graders take a boat ride with Discovery Cube's Ocean Quest in Newport Beach

 Lower School students take part in a number of exciting trips throughout the year.
 From art class visits to the Norton Simon Museum and Los Angeles County Museum of Art, to Spanish class tours of Olvera Street, field trips are an important part of our experiential and project-based curriculum.

 During "Experiential Week" in the spring, girls participate in a variety of activities that engage their hearts, minds and souls.
 4th graders travel by train to San Diego for an interactive, hands-on learning day focused on early California history and science.
-5th graders take a two-day trip to Catalina Island to learn about marine biology in labs on land and at sea.
+5th graders take a trip to Newport Beach to learn about marine biology in labs on land and at sea.
 6th graders culminate a month-long history and math service learning project, where they interact with and donate their profits to local nonprofit agencies.
 The entire week is culminated with a talent show, where girls share their performance skills with their peers.